Dai Loy Gambling House Museum

 Pai Gow is an ancient Chinese gambling game played with 32 domino-like tiles, where players form two hands, a high hand and a low hand, to beat the dealer’s hand.

-The Sacramento River Delta Historical Society volunteers worked together with Ping Lee, and the son of Lee Bing, to restore the gambling hall to its original form and open it to the public as a museum in April 1977.
-Most the gaming tables and equipment were donated by Ping Lee.
+The Sacramento River Delta Historical Society volunteers worked together with Pin Lee, and the son of Lee Bing, to restore the gambling hall to its original form and open it to the public as a museum in April 1977.
+Most of the gaming tables and equipment were donated by Pin Lee.
 The building was sold to Clarence Chu in 1985.

 Hours: Friday 11am to 4pm